-The Siberian Husky is a very popular breed of dog, being ranked as the twelfth most popular dog breed according to the American Kennel Club.
+The Siberian Husky personality makes this breed a very popular dog, being ranked as the twelfth most popular dog breed according to the American Kennel Club.
 However Siberian Huskies are also ranked rather high as being one of the most wrongly purchased breeds, this being due to their beauty.

 What this means is that Huskies are often bought because of their physical appearance by people who are not properly educated on the needs and requirements of the breed.

 The owners then tend to end up with a

 poorly behaved and destructive dog, which they blame on the breed itself,

 instead of the mental and physical neglecting they have unknowingly shown the

 dog.
 It is VERY important to understand the Siberian Husky Personality.

 This is why you can see many Huskies in shelters and pounds.
 It is important that if you are thinking about purchasing or adopting a Siberian Husky, you are sure to conduct proper and thorough research on the breed and their needs, so there will be no surprises when it comes to your dog’s demands.

 With the correct knowledge of the Siberian Husky personality, you will discover an amazing dog that can guarantee to make you happy for as long as they possibly can.

 |Friendliness Towards Strangers|